- The University

 A student in the College of Business may earn a secondary major in International Business.
 The requirements for this major include 12 credits in international business courses, one year of the same university-level foreign language (minimum 6 credits) and an approved international experience (minimum 3 months).
 Students who pursue this secondary major will be required to complete the requirements for a primary major in Business.
 Fifteen of the 18 credits required for the International Business major may not be used for the primary major.

 The College of Business offers a structured minor in general business to students outside the College.
-Requirements for the minor are Acct 285, Fin 301, Mgmt 370, MIS 330, Mkt 340, OSCM 320, and LSCM 360.
+Requirements for the minor are Acct 285, Fin 301, Mgmt 370, MIS 330, Mkt 340, LSCM 360 and OSCM 320.
 The minor must include at least 6 credits in courses numbered 300 or above taken at Iowa State University with a grade of C or higher.
-Students wishing to earn a minor in business must meet the admissions requirements of the College of Business professional program prior to application (see admission standards to professional programs).
+Students who want to earn a minor in business must meet the admissions requirements of the College of Business professional program prior to application (see admission standards to professional programs).
 All requirements and prerequisites for the requirement must be taken for a grade.

 Students with a major in the College of Business may qualify for a minor specialization in one of the college’s departments by taking at least 15 credit hours in the minor specialization, nine hours of which may not be used to satisfy any other department, college, or university requirement.
 The minor must include at least 6 credits in courses numbered 300 or above taken at Iowa State University with a grade of C or higher.
 Students with declared majors have priority over students with declared minors in courses with space constraints.